How Much Does It Cost To Repair a Chain Link Fence in 2025?

 • If your fence is 20 years old or older, it will likely suffer further damage from age and rust.

-• Get an inspection from a qualified fence professional for any hidden damage, like subsurface rust or weak spots.
+• Get an inspection from a local fence repair professional for any hidden damage, like subsurface rust or weak spots.
 Paying slightly more for a new install might save you money in future repairs.

 • Get a quote from multiple professionals for both replacement and repairs.